 decoded automatically.

-keyword tells PMDF not to perform RFC
+The unrestricted keyword tells PMDF not to perform RFC

-1137 encoding and decoding. unrestricted
+1137 encoding and decoding. unrestricted is the default.

 Note:

-keyword should be applied to the channel that connects to systems unable to accept quoted local-parts.
+Therestrictedkeyword should be applied to the channel that connects to systems unable to accept quoted local-parts.
 It should not be applied to the channels that actually generate the quoted local-parts!
 (It is assumed that a channel capable of generating such an address is also capable of handling such an address.)